-This project focuses on ongoing and upcoming issues regarding climate change policy, and industry’s response to public demand for determining facilities “carbon efficiency” and “carbon footprint.”
-The purpose of the project is to collect and relay information regarding these matters for the Members’ consideration and review in making management decisions affecting their operations.
-The project will further serve to allow companies to exchange information regarding “sustainability” programs to avoid duplicative efforts or implementing failed programs.
+This project focuses on ongoing and upcoming issues regarding climate change policy, and industry’s response to public demand for determining facilities’ “carbon efficiency” and “carbon footprint.”
+Through this project, IERG collects and relays information regarding these matters for the Members’ consideration in making management decisions affecting their operations.
+The project further serves to allow companies to exchange ideas for improving sustainability initiatives and policies.

-Topics addressed include carbon controls: greenhouse gas (“GHG”) emissions reporting, cap and trade program, carbon tax, renewable energy portfolio standards, etc. Further, this project monitors and communicates activities of initiatives associated with GHG matters, such as those by USEPA and Illinois EPA.
+Topics addressed include possible carbon controls: greenhouse gas emissions reporting, cap and trade programs, carbon taxes, renewable energy portfolio standards, etc. Further, this project monitors and communicates ongoing activities of initiatives associated with GHG matters, such as those by U.S. EPA and the Illinois EPA.

-Activities at the Capitol relating to environmental legislation or legislative initiatives that impact IERG’s Members are monitored and reported under this project.
-In the past, IERG has also pursued legislative initiatives that make improvements to existing environmental laws or make permitting programs more efficient and effective in the State.
+Activities at the State Capitol relating to environmental legislation or legislative initiatives that impact IERG’s Members are monitored and reported under this project.
+IERG has also pursued legislative initiatives that make improvements to existing environmental laws or make permitting programs more efficient and effective in the State.

 Environmental Justice Issues